 Right now there is no charge for entry with a tour, but you are usually asked to book in advance.
 Again, this is subject to change as new information on admission and price will be made available in summer 2022.

-As a reminder, overseas visitors are not permitted inside the Elizabeth Tower.
-However, outside Westminster Station, you are free to look at Big Ben for as long as you like.
+If you step outside Westminster Station, you’ll be welcomed by an imposing view of Big Ben.
 We recommend using a pair of binoculars for an even better view of the restoration work that has been done.
-You could spend as little as 10 minutes or even half an hour taking in the views.
+You could spend as little as 10 minutes or even half an hour taking in the views from this area.

 Pro tip: Stand anywhere on Westminster Bridge for great views of Big Ben.
 Or even better, stand just in front of the statue of Queen Boadicea at the foot of Westminster Bridge, close to Westminster tube station.
 There you can enjoy unobstructed views because the Houses of Parliament and Big Ben are just across the road.